Michael Keller, Assistant Dean of Career and Professional Development

 Phone: (608) 262-8554

-Emily joined the Office of Career and Professional Development Office in December 2013.
+Emily joined the Office of Career and Professional Development Office in December 2013 and serves as the primary contact for Public Interest and Government employment.
 Prior to joining OCPD, Emily spent five and a half years as a litigation associate in Willkie Farr & Gallagher LLP’s New York and London, UK offices.
 At Willkie, Emily worked on matters involving issues of copyright, antitrust, accounting regulation, and the Foreign Corrupt Practices Act.
 Emily also advocated pro bono in domestic violence and criminal appeals cases, and she participated in Willkie’s recruiting program as an interviewer.
 In 2012, Emily worked as a field organizer in Western Pennsylvania as part of the 2012 U.S. Presidential Campaign.

 Megan E. Heneke, Esq.